Everything about our Monster Trucks

 The Sleipnir Legacy

-Named after the mythical horse, Sleipnir 1 and Sleipnir 2 symbolize the company's journey towards creating the ultimate glacier tour vehicles.
-Sleipnir 1, completed in 2017, served as the initial step in this evolution, featuring even larger tires and a more powerful engine tailored for specific glacial conditions.
+Named after the mythical horse Sleipnir, Sleipnir 1 and Sleipnir 2 represent the company’s quest to build the ultimate glacier tour vehicles.
+Sleipnir 1, completed in 2017, marked the first major milestone with its massive 75-inch tires and a powerful 630-horsepower engine, specially designed for challenging glacier conditions.

 Read more about our Icelandic Folklore about Sleipnir